pavlokurochka/data_migration_sfdc/README.md

 Salesforce.com is a very developer friendly platform.
 Great documentation.
 One of the best working and well documented python API wrappers that I worked with.

-Must be noted however, that default storage limits for sandbox environments do not land themselves to full data load tastings.
+Must be noted however, that default storage limits for sandbox environments do not land themselves to full data load testings.
 This jeopardizes one of the biggest factors contributing to a successful data migration project - we need to load all data and preferably over several load-test-fix cycles.
 Otherwise the risk of discovery of the sleeper and potentially breaking data edge cases would be left unmitigated.

 Potential workarounds could be testing in batches and mass-deleting after every batch or loading batches into separate sandboxes.